kartik2433/PHP-Practicals/README.md

 --> Solution Of IT-WORKSHOP PHP-Practicals.

--> To Create Database In phpMyAdmin
+-> To Set Table And Data Of Database In phpMyAdmin

+   -> First, Create Database With Name "TEST"
-   -> Add Database.sql File In Import Tab Of phpMyAdmin.
+   -> Then Add Data.sql File In Import Tab Of phpMyAdmin